InfluenceFunctional/MXtalTools/docs/index.rst

 What is ``MXtalTools``?
 -----------------

-``MXtalTools`` is a python library based on pytorch_ for machine learning tasks on molecular crystals.
+``MXtalTools`` is a python library based on pytorch_ for machine learning tasks on molecules and molecular crystals.

 .. _pytorch: https://pytorch.org/